JonasKVJ/SFSU-CUDA_MIPS/README.md

 # SFSU-MIPS
 Several courses on the MIPS ISA taken at San Francisco State University.
-The first course was Machine Structures taken Fall 2015 and the second was a high-level elective class called Computer Organization, taken during the Spring-18 semester.
+The first course was Machine Structures taken Fall 2015 and the second was an advanced elective class called Computer Organization, taken during the Spring-18 semester.
 Overview of assignments:
 - Project 1: Optimization of pipelined instructions through reorganization, both in case of a single-issue and a multi-issue processor.
 One part of the project also involves unrolling a loop, such that one new iteration consists of four old ones.